CSS Animation

 animation-play-state

-Main properties to add are animation-name and animation-duration.
+The main properties to add are animation-name and animation-duration.
 Without animation-name you can't link animation to keyframes and without animation-duration duration will be set to 0 and again, there is no animation.

 Other properties are used for better defining animation.
 Animation-timing-function specifies the speed curve of the animation.
 It can be defined with pre-defined values (linear, ease, ease-in, ease-out, ease-in-out) or custom defined with steps or cubic-bezier values.